Alaska's Film Production Incentive Program

 - The Alaska Film Incentive Review Commission must approve all production applications before a notice of qualification is mailed to the producer.

 - Remember to document all of the Alaska expenditures.
-Expenditures must be paid in full and to Alaska vendors who hold current Alaska business licenses.
+To be eligible, expenditures must be paid in full.

 - Arrange for a CPA to verify your Alaska expenditures.
 The CPA must hold an Alaska CPA license, have an Alaska business license, and be located in Alaska.